| |

 Getting to the Trailhead:

 From the new 210 Freeway extension, driving east: Exit Baseline Road in Claremont.
 Turn left on Baseline.
 In one block turn right unto Padua Avenue.
 In 1.7 miles turn right onto Mt.
 Baldy Road (stop sign).
 After 7.2 miles you pass the Angles National Forest Mt.
 Baldy Visitor Center in Mt.
 Baldy Village.
 You can get a Forest Adventure Pass and wilderness permit here.
-Continue a few miles up to Maker Flat.
+Continue a few miles up to Manker Flat.

 From the new 210 Freeway extension, driving west: In Upland, exit Mountain Ave./Mt.
 Baldy Exit, Exit 54.
 Turn right and proceed north on Mountain Ave.
 Drive 5 miles to Mt.
 Baldy Road.
 Turn right (north) and after 5 miles you pass the Angles National Forest Mt.
 Baldy Visitor Center in Mt.
 Baldy Village.
 You can get a Forest Adventure Pass and wilderness permit here.
 Continue a few miles up to Manker Flat.